Go directly to:

 Poster session

-For this session, you are required to bring a hardcopy poster.
+For this session, you are required to bring a hard copy poster.
 The preferred size is A0, which may be in either portrait (vertical) or landscape (horizontal) format.
 The poster boards are large enough to accommodate both orientations.

 A0 dimensions are 84.1 x 118.8 cm / 33.1 x 46.8 inches.